gecio/gecio.github.io/docs/_imke/clusterlifecycle/creatingacluster/index.en.md

 defines the amount of CPU and RAM for each worker node:
 ![Add Cluster Step 4.2](add_step4_2.png)

-We choose `Ubuntu` as the operating system for the worker nodes:
+We choose `Flatcar` as the operating system for the worker nodes:
 ![Add Cluster Step 4.3](add_step4_3.png)

 To finish, we click on `Next`.
-After we verified all settings, we click on `Create`.
+After we verified all settings, we click on `Create Cluster`.
 ![Add Cluster Step 5](add_step5.png)

 Now the cluster is being created.
 To access the information, we return to the Cluster